SarahAsbury/PolygenicRiskScore/README.md

 </br>

 > **Note**
-> If edits are executed in the given order, Find and Replace should be able to be used.
+> If edits are executed in the given order, Find and Replace can be used.

 <br/>